Update you browser

 Term 1

-In term 1, you will study Studio Unit 1: Architectures of Extraction.
-This unit offers an introduction to the programme’s field-focused investigation into resource extraction architectures and their role in the climate and environmental crisis.
+This unit consists of an introduction to the programme’s field-focused investigation into resource extraction architectures and their role in the climate and environmental crisis.
 It familiarises you with particular modes of work, especially design-based research methodologies, and collaborative forms of knowledge production.

 Term 2

-In term 2, you will study Research Studio Unit 2: Environmental Interventions, in which you will develop a design intervention strategy for the site explored in term 1.
+In Studio II you will develop a design intervention strategy for the site explored in term 1.
 Emphasis will be placed on the definition of outputs, in relation to key project aims and stakeholders.

 Term 3